dharmab/8492sqdn.net/content/guides/dcs/aircraft/fc-mig-29/index.md

 Essential controls to bind to the HOTAS are in **bold with a** ⭐.

-> 🖱️ This binding list assumes you have installed the Clickable FC3 mod.
+> 🖱️ This binding list assumes you have installed the [Clickable Cockpits Continued](https://github.com/TicTac-93/FC-Clickable-Cockpits-Continued/) mod.
 It excludes some infrequently used actions that are accessible using the mouse, such as some startup steps and lighting controls.

 ## Flight Controls